 The problem is that change can seem overwhelming and insurmountable in the minds of those who need to implement change.
 When an estimated 50% of organizational changes reportedly fail, how can leaders make change approachable both for themselves and the communities they serve?
 Leaders can understand and incorporate two key ideas into their change management strategies.

 - They must realize that change management isn’t a one-time event or announcement, it’s a process.

 - Change management will only succeed when communication is interwoven into every step of the process.

-Leaders who understand these truths can effectively communicate with change champions, change sponsors and communities fully engaging them in the change process.
+Leaders who understand these truths can effectively communicate with employees to fully engage them in the change process.